Honestly – You Will Get Through This

 There is no income cap on eligibility for Chapter 13, but you must have a source of income, have less than $395,000 in unsecured debt (credit cards, medical bills, most taxes) and less than $1.2 million in secured debts.
 You also must have regular income and commit to a minimum of a three-year repayment plan.
 Chapter 13 involves the same preparation and review of a petition, pre-filing and post-filing courses, and attendance at a meeting of creditors.
 There are also many motions and hearings involved, but your attorney handles those.
 You should not need to appear in court again after the meeting with the trustee, as long as you make your monthly payments on time.

-Like Chapter 7, the cost of filing Chapter 13 can vary.
+The cost of filing Chapter 13 can vary.
 There are upfront expenses, including attorney fees, a court filing fee and one for the mandatory credit counseling.
 There can be an administrative reserve set aside in your plan for paying other fees.
 I try to offer the most competitive fee among experienced bankruptcy practitioners.
 Call the Law Office of J. Scott Logan, LLC, at 207-613-8590 to schedule an appointment to learn more about my services.
 You may also reach out to me online through my secure website to do the same.

 Law Office of J. Scott Logan, LLC, is a debt relief agency.
 I help people file for bankruptcy relief under the Bankruptcy Code.